What are the minimum system requirements for running Citrix Hypervisor?

 Can I access the Citrix Hypervisor CLI directly on the host?

 Yes.
-You can access the CLI by using a screen and keyboard connected directly to the host, or through a terminal emulator connected to the serial port of the host.
+You can access the CLI by connecting a screen and keyboard directly to the host, or through a terminal emulator connected to the serial port of the host.

 Can I access the Citrix Hypervisor CLI from a remote system?